GVSU-CIS635/gvsu-cis635.github.io/_sources/project/project-progress-report.md

 ## Delivery

-Submit your report through Blackboard.
-If your report is a `.pdf` file, attach it to the submission.
-If your report is a live webpage, include a (working) link.
+Please submit your report (in PDF format) to **Blackboard** and your team **GitHub repository**.
 One submission per group.
 Include in the comments section of the assignment the names of the group members.

-As part of your report, you will need to include working links to your code and data (e.g., in a github repository).

 ## Grading